The incredible true story of the Eubank family is now an award-winning film!

 Do you ever get frustrated with world events and wish you could do something about it?
 Well, this homeschool family is doing just that!
-Since January 2016, the Eubanks have been stationed in Iraq.
-The Eubank family has a guiding principle – if other families are forced to live in war-torn places, then why shouldn’t they be there to help?
+David Eubank and his wife Karen, along with their three children, have been on the front lines rescuing victims of war and terror since the early 2000s.
+The Eubanks have a guiding principle – if other families are forced to live in war-torn places, then someone should be there to support them.

-“And so as Iraqi forces pushed into the last pockets of western Mosul still under Islamic State control,” The Washington Post reported on June 8, 2017, that “an American mom was home-schooling her three children in a room above a medic station deep inside the city.
+In January 2016, the Eubank family moved to Iraq.
+“As Iraqi forces pushed into the last pockets of western Mosul still under Islamic State control,” The Washington Post reported on June 8, 2017, “an American mom was home-schooling her three children in a room above a medic station deep inside the city.
 Sahale, 16, and Suuzanne, 14, sat in a corner near their mother, Karen, working on their laptops and occasionally bursting into song.
 Peter, 11, lay on a camping mat on the floor doing math.”

 David and Karen Eubank and their three children spent eight months on the front lines in the battle for Mosul, one of the most dangerous places in the world.
 They stayed there even as thousands of Iraqi civilians were fleeing ISIS’s reign of terror.
 Risking their lives to save others, they believe their work is a calling from God.
 Sahale told CBS News, “There’s kids on the front line with their parents who are getting shot at, so why shouldn’t we be out there helping them as well.”